jon-terschan/OREF_microclimate/README.md

 Different buffers may cause some differences because of the algorithms implemented in FORTLS.
 Some of the reason behind that may be:
 - Possibility of undetected trees near to plot borders due to omission of parts of the trees out of borders.
 In this sense, I recommend you to employ a larger buffer (max.dist) than plot radius in order to improve tree detection near to plot borders.
 Then, metrics.variables function will only include those trees within the plot radius defined.
 - It is important to make sure plot center is being the same in all cases.
 For that purpose, you can use the arguments of the normalize function (e.g.  x.center = 0, y.center = 0).
 Otherwise, the plot's center will be defined as the mean point between the maximum and minimum X and Y coordinates within the cloud.
+## 07_microclimate_overview
+Visualizes microclimate temperature time series and calculates [slope and equilibrium follwing the approach laid out by Gril et al. 2023](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14048) for dummy data.
+This script does not involve any TLS data.
 # FAQ
 ## What data do I need to run this pipeline?
 You need one or multiple registered point cloud files located in ```data/point_cloud_data/las_local_coord/```.
 Point cloud files should be stored in ```.las``` file format.
 It might also be possible to run the pipeline on ```.laz``` files, but I do not recommend it as this format takes a long time to load whenever LidR's ```readLAS``` function is called (which happens frequently throughout the pipeline).
 We also did not test it for ```.laz``` files.
 Point clouds should be stored in a local coordinate reference system, i.e., the coordinate system origin should be in the plots relative center, although this condition may be violated if you adjust all buffer operations within the pipeline accordingly.